c4xp/Devops01/gitutil.md

 Open Git Bash window
 ```
-ssh-keygen -t rsa -b 2048 -C "MyUser laptop"
+ssh-keygen -t rsa -b 2048 -C "{USERNAME} machine"
 ```
 The result should be something like:
 ```
 Generating public/private rsa key pair.
-Enter file in which to save the key (/c/Users/MyUser/.ssh/id_rsa): Enter passphrase (empty for no passphrase):
+Enter file in which to save the key (/c/Users/{USERNAME}/.ssh/id_rsa): Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /c/Users/MyUser/.ssh/id_rsa
+Your identification has been saved in /c/Users/{USERNAME}/.ssh/id_rsa
-Your public key has been saved in /c/Users/MyUser/.ssh/id_rsa.pub
+Your public key has been saved in /c/Users/{USERNAME}/.ssh/id_rsa.pub
 The key fingerprint is:
-SHA256:1234abcd1234abcd12341234abcd1234abcd1234 MyUser machine
+SHA256:1234abcd1234abcd12341234abcd1234abcd1234 {USERNAME} machine
 The key's randomart image is:
 +---[RSA 2048]----+
 |       1234      |